tmurali2/ECE445Notebook/TrishaMurali_Oct_3_2024.md

 Name: Trisha Murali <br/>
 Date: 10/03/2024

 Note: Here we wrote sections of the design doc.
 These were some of the sections I contributed to entirely.
+For exact references, please refer to the design doc.
+This entry is just meant to specify my contributions and keep a track of my work.

 # Lights in Design Doc